TJVB/laravel-githash/README.md

 This package uses a file to cache the hash.
 The cache with a file is used because this should be faster than getting the cache every time it is wanted.
 (Also depending on the finder and the repository size).
 It doesn't use the building Laravel cache to prevent the usage of a shared cache.
 With this file cache it is possible to see that by example one queue runner use another code version than the other runners.
 This can be helpful in debugging any problems.

 ## Usage without git on your server
 Depending on the way you deploy your application it is possible that you don't have the repository information available.
-For this it will also be usefull to write the hash to the cache file.
+For this it will also be useful to write the hash to the cache file.

 ### Envoyer example
 If you use [Envoyer](https://envoyer.io/) you don't have the git repository on your server.
 And the full storage dir will be shared between your deployments.
 That needs some customization.